 It’s 6 o’clock.
 The kids are melting down and the pantry is bare.
 All you want is for someone else to cook dinner for a change (and clean up while they’re at it)!
 Dining out can be a lifesaver but an expensive one with the whole family in tow.
-However, if you’re savvy, you can let the restaurant pick up the tab for the kiddos.
-Several family-friendly intown restaurants will feed your kids for free—you just have to know which night to go.
 We’ve scoured the city for the best “kids eat free” deals and have your week of meals planned for peanuts.

 Saturday: Doc Chey’s Noodle House

 For tasty, cheap and abundant noodles and stir fries, Doc Chey’s is your spot.
 Sign up for a Karma Card and you can earn points towards free appetizers and promotions, as well as score you free kid’s meals on weekends.
 The kid’s menu features Asian-inspired kid favorites like fried rice and lo mein – and includes a fountain drink.

 When to Get It: On Sat. & Sun. from 11 a.m. to 6 p.m., Karma Card holders can receive one free kid’s entrée for each adult entrée purchased.

 Whether you head here for sushi, hibachi, or just the chefs' table front entertainment, your kids will feel like they're on top of the world.
 Or at least, on top of the onion volcano.